vikramsinghanttal/vikramsinghanttal/readme.md

 - <a href="https://vikramsinghanttal.github.io/IIT-Kanpur/"> Personal Webpage</a> 🌎 (Updated Every Quarter).
 - <a href="https://www.linkedin.com/in/vikramgiga/"> LinkedIn</a> 💼 (Cutting down distractions: Not active for atleast next 2 quarter).

+## Some useful resources that I built and contributed to:
+- <a href="https://gigayasawireless.github.io/5G-on-SDRs/"> A hands-on course on SDRs using Python Tools</a>

 ---